 - Experience clarity and confidence that your headline isn't just “write and hope”, but works on precise parameters.

 Oh, and here's the biggest reason you should be a part of this course

 Here's what Alison Beere has to say:

 “Sean is like the Energizer bunny – his batteries never seem to run out!
 He has unbelievable stamina.
-He reads and comments on every assignment every day; points out ways to improve and links you to particularly good example in other people’s threads.
-Sean acts as professor, sheep dog and terrier to keep the group learning.
+He reads and comments on every assignment every day, points out ways to improve and links you to particularly good examples in other people’s threads.
+Sean acts as professor, sheepdog and terrier to keep the group learning.